 At just over four metres wide, Dance on the Beach is the monumental culmination of the series.
 In the foreground of the canvas are two of the artist’s great loves, affairs with both of whom ended in heartbreak.
 It is the only example from the Reinhardt series remaining in private hands, with all of the others held in German museum collections.

-As part of a tumultuous journey in the lead up to and during the Second World War, the painting was last on the market 89 years ago, when it was acquired at auction by Thomas Olsen – who assembled an unmatched collection of around thirty works by the artist, including one of four versions of the infamous The Scream.
-Having been identified as once having belonged to Professor Curt Glaser, a major cultural figure in 1930s Berlin who was forced to flee, it is being sold by agreement between the two families.
+As part of a tumultuous journey in the lead up to and during the Second World War, the painting was acquired by Thomas Olsen – who assembled an unmatched collection of around thirty works by the artist, including one of four versions of the infamous The Scream.
+Prior to that, it had belonged to Dr Curt Glaser, a major cultural figure in 1930s Berlin who was forced to flee when the National Socialists came to power.
+Appearing on the market for the first time in 80 years, Dance on the Beach is being sold subject to an agreement between the two families.

 The work will be offered as a highlight of Sotheby’s Modern & Contemporary Evening Sale in London on 1 March, with an estimate of $15-25 million.
 Prior to the sale, the painting will go on public view for the first time since 1979, with an exhibition in London (22 February – 1 March), as well as digital installations of this frieze in Hong Kong (5-7 February) and New York (11-15 February).